Women migrant workers from developing countries: Domestic and care work

 Domestic and care work is a highly gendered profession that is dominated by women.
 In Europe, both the aging population and welfare cuts have led to an increasing demand for migrant domestic workers.
 In other countries like Singapore, increased women workforce participation rates have driven the demand for migrant domestic workers.
 As a result of this demand, domestic and care work is now the most common profession pursued by women migrant workers.

 Paid domestic and care work by migrant women is often undervalued the same way unpaid reproductive labor has always been.
 Some countries also use the concept of “family membership” to justify denying migrant domestic workers the same protections other migrant workers enjoy.
 For example, when deciding whether a Romanian migrant domestic worker should be given overtime pay, the Israeli courts asked, “would a mother demand overtime for attending to her children at night?”
 Similarly, in the UK, laws governing work hour limits, rights to breaks, and night work limits specifically exclude domestic workers.

 In addition, migrant domestic workers are often forced to live-in with their employers, where they are “invisible” to the public and especially vulnerable to abuse.
 Widespread sexual, psychological and physical abuse has been reported amongst migrant domestic workers in a range of countries, including Hong Kong, many of the Arab states, and Italy.

 However, migrant domestic worker laws have been changing in some countries.
 For example, domestic workers who immigrated to Canada via the Live-in Caregiver program prior to 2014 were required to live with their employers, but the new Home Child Care Provider Pilot no longer has such a requirement.

 Women migrant domestic workers are rarely able to immigrate with their families.
-As a result, they often "transplant" their love for their own children onto the children they care for, forming close bonds with their charges.
+As a result, a phenomenon called "mothering" happens where they often "transplant" their love for their own children onto the children they care for, forming close bonds with their charges.
+For example, in Canada, there have not been sufficient family reunification efforts for migrant women.
+This results in a strain in familial relationships as "the very women who are good enough to raise white Canadian children cannot raise their own children, who are not allowed entry with them."